-- Burns, ranging from first to third degree
+- Burns, ranging from first to third-degree

 Victims may not be able to seek compensation if they fail to meet the statute of limitations in South Carolina.
 South Carolina Code of Law §15-3-530 usually allows a person to file a claim up to three years after the date of the accident which resulted in an injury.
-Once this time has passed, the at-fault party make a motion for dismissal of any claim.
+Once this time has passed, the at-fault party makes a motion for dismissal of any claim.
 While there are exceptions to this statute, it is advisable for an injured individual to make an action within this timeframe for the best chance of successfully filing a claim.

 Consult with a Mount Pleasant Pedestrian Accident Attorney

 If you were injured in a pedestrian accident, you probably have questions and concerns.
-You may be caught up in negotiations with difficult insurance companies and flooded with medical bills, all while suffering from a personal injury.
+You may be caught up in negotiations with difficult insurance companies and flooded with medical bills, all while suffering from an injury.
 A dedicated attorney understands the difficulty of trying to recover from damages and wants to help you.